-The new place is just way too exciting for the kids to not jump on everything bouncy, to not touch every breakable object, and to not run back and forth like crazy and shriek with an unfamiliar expression on their overstimulated little faces.
+The new place is just way too exciting for the kids not to jump on everything bouncy, not to touch every breakable object, and not to run back and forth like crazy and shriek with an unfamiliar expression on their overstimulated little faces.

 If your building has room card keys, elevators, or just buttons, and you have more than 1 small child, brace yourself.
 It’s kind of funny and cute the first couple of days to watch them argue over who gets to do what, who gets to push which button, who first and who next, how many times, who gets no turn and why, and why it’s not fair.
 Then it gets annoying because your three-year-old thinks she has the ultimate powers and royalty privileges no matter how many times you try to pull her back into reality.
 Then they start hurting each other.
 And then you’re done and you decide to call the elevator and open all doors yourself while they both scream and scare other people almost every time you leave your room.

 Your children always need something from you.
 Which wouldn’t be so bad if you weren’t so exhausted.
 On your second day.
 They’re always hungry, at least until you sit down at a restaurant.
 They spill stuff on themselves, presumably just for fun.
 They always need to go to the bathroom.
 Or they’re thirsty.
 Where is the leisure you were hoping for?
 I’ll tell you where.
 Not here.

 The good news is – you may still have a shot at drinking.
 Literally.
 A shot of hard liquor may be more on par with your fast-paced dinner on the beach now that you travel with kids.
 Children have zero patience.
 Drink up!
 Your other option is to squeeze adult drinks into the very short window that opens up right after kids actually fall asleep and before you pass out.
 Out of exhaustion.
 Good luck with that.